How much will it cost me to stay at The BAC O’Connor Centre?

 Single rooms are available and if there is a reason that you feel that you can’t share a room you should discuss this at your assessment.

 Can I have a mobile / I Pod / C.D player?

 You are not allowed mobile phones, I Pods or C.D players.
-There is a payphone that you can use to contact your family and friends and this phone receives incoming calls.
+There is a payphone that you can use to contact your family and friends.

 Phones are removed to allow you to focus on the programme and the groups and to get the most out of your time with us.
 There is also a stereo in the main unit and you can listen to music there.
 We don’t allow personal CD players because this is a health and safety risk.